-The “deep doo-doo”black dirt at the top of the page is the result of sheet mulching with leaves, cardboard and rabbit manure.
+The “deep doo-doo”black dirt is the result of sheet mulching with leaves, cardboard and rabbit manure.
 Cover over with black plastic, do NOT WALK on it and compress the earth.
 PEEL BACK carefully in Spring, lay wide boards on your pathways.
 Poke holes with a stick and plant!

 Rabbits love Roses …and other rabbit research